wp-plugins/mycred/readme.txt

 So we built an adaptive plugin which gives it’s users full control on how points are awarded, used, traded, managed, logged and presented.

-myCRED is an adaptive points management system for WordPress powered websites, giving you full control on how points are gained, used, traded, managed, logged or presented.
+**my**CRED is an adaptive points management system for WordPress powered websites, giving you full control on how points are gained, used, traded, managed, logged or presented.

 **Core Features:**